-Titanium (Ti) and niobium (Nb) are elements found in resistant, detrital minerals such as ilmenite (basic igneous rocks), rutile (igneous/ metamorphic rocks), anatase (metamorphic rocks), and titanomagnetite (igneous/ metamorphic rocks).
-As such, the Ti/Nb ratio changes little or not at all even with considerable chemical weathering and is therefore a useful provenance indicator.
-Ti/Nb values in Peoria Loess at Bellevue show values that are intermediate between the values found in Peoria Loess at Loveland, Iowa (Missouri-dominated source) and Peoria Loess found in central and western Nebraska (western source).
+values in Peoria Loess at Bellevue show values that are intermediate between the values found in Peoria Loess at Loveland, Iowa (Missouri-dominated source), and Peoria Loess found in central and western Nebraska (western source).
 Thus, we interpret Peoria Loess at Bellevue to be derived from a combination of an immediate, eastern source (the Missouri River) and the distal facies of loess found in central and western Nebraska.
-If this interpretation is correct, it explains why Peoria Loess at Bellevue has somewhat higher clay contents (represented by $Fe_2O_3$ ) than at Loveland.
+If this interpretation is correct, it explains why Peoria Loess at Bellevue has somewhat higher clay contents (represented by Fe,O3) than at Loveland.

-Potassium (K) is found mostly in two common loess minerals, K-feldspar (microcline and orthoclase) and mica (biotite, muscovite and illite).
-K-feldspar and muscovite are relatively resistant to chemical weathering (although not invulnerable!), so K2O losses, relative to immobile TiO2, probably reflect chemical weathering of biotite and illite.
-Note that zones within the modern soil are depleted in $K_2O$ relative to underlying unweathered Peoria Loess.
-The Gilman Canyon Formation, which consists mostly of pedogenically altered loess, also has significant KoO loss.
-However, the greatest loess is evident in the Sangamon Soil.
-The greater degree of chemical weathering in the Sangamon Soil compared to either the Gilman Canyon Formation [Farmdale Soil] or the modern soil is consistent with its better expressed morphology and greater thickness.
-Is the greater chemical weathering and degree of soil development in the Sangamon Soil (compared to the modern soil) due to a more humid and perhaps warmer paleoclimate or a longer period of pedogenesis

-(e.g., all of the equivalent of marine isotope stage 5, not just substage 5e) or both?
+Potassium (K) is found mostly in two common loess minerals, K-feldspar (microcline and orthoclase) and mica (biotite, muscovite, and illite).
+K-feldspar and muscovite are relatively resistant to chemical weathering (although not invulnerable!), so K,O losses, relative to immobile TiO2, probably reflect chemical weathering of biotite and illite.
+Note that zones within the modern soil are depleted in K2O relative to underlying unweathered Peoria Loess.
+The Gilman Canyon Formation, which consists mostly of pedogenically altered loess, also has significant K2O loss.
+However, the greatest loss is evident in the Sangamon Soil.
+The greater degree of chemical weathering in the Sangamon Soil compared to either the Gilman Canyon Formation (Farmdale Soil) or the modern soil is consistent with its better-expressed morphology and greater thickness.
+Is the greater chemical weathering and degree of soil development in the Sangamon Soil (compared to the modern soil) due to a more humid and perhaps warmer paleoclimate or a longer period of pedogenesis (e.g., all of the equivalent of marine isotope stage 5, not just substage 5e) or both?
 Ruhe (1969) struggled with this question for Sangamon Soils in adjacent Iowa and thought it most likely that both paleoclimate and time were factors.

-The ratio CaO/TiO2 provides another chemical weathering index.
+The ratio CaO/TiO, provides another chemical weathering index.
 This ratio is a proxy for the degree of carbonate mineral (calcite and dolomite) depletion.
-Note that the ratio is high in the modern soil A horizon (as with $K_2O/TiO_2$ ), which is probably a function of biocycling.
+Note that the ratio is high in the modern soil A horizon (as with K_0O/TiO_0 , which is probably a function of biocycling.
 Deeper in the modern soil profile, however, carbonates are absent.
 Even in the upper part of Peoria Loess, carbonate content is low, suggesting that loess-deposition rates were low during the final phases of sedimentation.
-Between 3 and 4 m depth, the CaO/TiO2 value is relatively high, suggesting rapid loess deposition with little syndepositional leaching of carbonates.
-The lower part of the Peoria Loess appears to be lower in carbonate content, but not as low as during the waning stages of loess deposition.
+Between 3 and 4 m depth, the CaO/TiO, value is relatively high, suggesting rapid loess deposition with little syndepositional leaching of carbonates.
+The lower part of the Peoria Loess appears to be lower in carbonate content but not as low as during the waning stages of loess deposition.
 Few or no carbonates are present in the Gilman Canyon Formation, suggesting low rates of loess sedimentation and/or a relatively humid paleoclimate.
 As with K2O/TiO2 values, however, the greatest degree of carbonate depletion is found in the Sangamon Soil.
 Carbonates are depleted significantly throughout this thick paleosol, supporting the interpretations of a humid last-interglacial paleoclimate, a long period of pedogenesis (perhaps all of marine isotope stage 5), or both.